 Payments to the College returned for any reason are liable for a service charge of $30 or 5% of the payment, whichever is greater.
 Returned payment notices are emailed to the student’s GGC Claw Mail (login required) and mailed via the U.S. Postal Service.
 The notice also includes a deadline for when payment (including all fees) must be made.

-If a returned payment creates a debit balance on your account, a hold will be placed on the account.
-This hold will block access to registration, enrollment verification and graduation until complete restitution of funds is made.
+A debit balance caused by a returned payment can result in schedule cancellation or a hold, depending on the time of the semester.
+The hold will block access to registration, enrollment verification and graduation until complete restitution of funds is made.

 Once a hold has been placed on the account, the College reserves the right to demand that future payments be made in the form of certified check, money order or cash and that the student no longer be able to use personal checks as a form of payment.